openstf/docker-ambassador/README.md

 # docker-ambassador

 This docker image is a mashup of [ctlc/ambassador](https://github.com/CenturyLinkLabs/ctlc-docker-ambassador) and [suutari/ambassador](https://github.com/suutari/docker-ambassador).
-It was made for the [OpenSTF](https://github.com/openstf/stf) example deployment when we realized `ctlc/ambassador` was pretty much completely broken.
+It was made for the [OpenSTF](https://github.com/openstf/stf) example deployment when we realized that `ctlc/ambassador` was pretty much completely broken.

 While there are practically endless existing ambassador images out there, having our own ambassador image allows us more flexibility.